Moringa Tree For Sale!

 While Moringa is a tropical tree it will grow in quite well in hardiness zones 9 & 10.
 You can grow it in colder zones too but you will have a shorter growing season.

-Your Moringa seedlings won’t grow much though the spring if outdoors when the weather is cool, but the clock to maturing and being able to produce flowers and seed pods has started to tick.
+Your Moringa seedlings won’t grow much through the spring if outdoors when the weather is cool, but the clock to maturing and being able to produce flowers and seed pods has started to tick.
 When the warm weather comes and the Moringa starts to rapidly grow, you will have a head start on being able to produce flowers and then seed pods (drumsticks).
-Using this technique, we are able to see our Moringa start to flower in early August with Moringa seed pods starting to grow by the end of August.
+Using this technique, we are able to see our Moringa oleifera trees start to flower in early August with Moringa seed pods starting to grow by the end of August.

 We have three basic guidelines for growing Moringa.
 Follow these and your Moringa will thank you.